 British & European Paintings

-Our British & European Paintings auctions encompass major European art movements from the 17th to the 20th century; including genre scenes, portraiture, still life, landscape and narrative paintings from Britain, Austria, Germany, France (including the Barbizon School), Spain, Italy, Scandinavia, Malta, Poland and Russia.
-Alongside fine paintings our sales offer an array of sculpture from British and Continental bronzes to Italian marbles.
+Our British & European Paintings specialists’ knowledge encompasses all major European art movements from the 17th to early 20th century; including genre scenes, portraiture, still life, landscape and narrative paintings from Britain, Austria, Germany, France (including the Barbizon School), Spain, Italy, Scandinavia, Malta, Poland and Russia.

-As Scotland’s oldest auction house and one of the longest established in Europe, we have developed an extensive client base in all of these countries from which works originate, as well as a strong internet presence.
-Frequently, artworks offered at Lyon & Turnbull will return to their point of origin, as artworks tend to be achieve their greatest appreciation and value within the culture of their creation have the highest value.
+As Scotland’s oldest auction house and one of the longest established in Europe, we have developed an extensive client base internationally.
+Frequently, artworks offered at Lyon & Turnbull will return to their point of origin, as artworks tend to be achieve their greatest appreciation and value within the culture of their creation.
 This is why we regularly 'tour' the highlights of the British & European Paintings auctions to London, Glasgow, Edinburgh and where appropriate further afield, with recent international destinations including Philadelphia, New York, Amsterdam and Hong Kong.
 Our fully-illustrated catalogues, regularly feature academic essays on specific artists, paintings or movements, and are widely circulated via our extensive mailing list.

-The combination of international marketing and thoughtful auction layout and design has been proven to work – we have a solid reputation for achieving strong prices for British & European paintings over the years, setting many records including the most expensive painting sold in Scotland, The Hawker's Cart, by L. S. Lowry, sold for £689,700 in 2012.
+The combination of international marketing and thoughtful auction layout and design has been proven to work – we have a solid reputation for achieving strong prices for British & European paintings over the years, setting many records, including the most expensive painting sold in Scotland, The Hawker's Cart, by L. S. Lowry, sold for £689,700 in 2012.

 If you would like to enquire about the consignment of an individual work or collection, or would like information about a forthcoming auction please contact one of our specialists.